YeeTone/CS305-2022Spring/Lab/Lab5/Lab5Report.md

 ![image](https://user-images.githubusercontent.com/64548919/159169051-c3d74096-9234-474e-a761-8bbef45bb159.png)

-- Try again for the same Query
+- Try again for the Same Query

 ![image](https://user-images.githubusercontent.com/64548919/159169107-db9e28a0-c65f-4a64-994e-6f2500854c6e.png)

-We can see the source ip address is not identical as previous, so they are not the same server.
+We can see the source ip address is not identical as previous, so they are different servers.

+This can bring benefits for providing diverted ip address accessing.